check-solid-white-15px

 Specifications :

-Scientific name: Messor barbarus
+Scientific name: Messor Barbarus

 Dutch name: Harvester ant

-Distribution area: Mediterranean region, mainly southern Europe
+Distribution area: Mediterranean sea area, mainly Southern Europe

-Difficulty level: 1/5
+Difficulty level: 1.5/5

 Growth rate: 2/5

-Growing to number of workers: +- 10,000
+Grow to number of workers: 10,000

 Subfamily: Myrmicinae

-Foundation: claustral
+Foundation: Claustral

 Care: